TUT-ASI/leon3-grlib-gpl-mirror/designs/leon5-xilinx-kcu105/README.txt

   controller, and can be controlled via Vivado.
 When the MIG DDR4 controller isn't present, the AHB clock is generated from CLKGEN.

+* To change the AHB data width of the design, change the constant AHB-WIDTH in the Makefile (Default 128) and the constants CFG_AHBDW in the file grlib_config_leon5.vhe and CFG_AHBDW in config.vhd
+  NOTE: To use AHBWIDTH = 32 it is necessary to set  also the following constant in config.vhd:
+  +  constant CFG_BWMASK : integer := 16#0000#;

 * System reset is mapped to the CPU RESET button.